laamit/champCalculator/README.md

 # What is CHAMP

-CHAMP calculator is a tool which utilizes the algorithm introduced by Reitala et. al 2022. to estimate a 30 day mortality risk in patients encountered by physician-staffed helicopter emergency medical services.
+CHAMP calculator is a tool which utilizes the algorithm introduced by Reitala et. al 2023. to estimate a 30 day mortality risk in patients encountered by physician-staffed helicopter emergency medical services.

 # Launching the application

 ## Web-version

-Web-version is available at <https://champcalculator.herokuapp.com/>
+Web-version is available at <https://champcalculator.onrender.com/>.
+Note that starting up the application might take a while and big data sets will probably not work on it.

 ## As R package